Ongoing

 Pike Township Residents Association (PTRA) stay current on zoning matters

-updating residents on programs and topics of interest to homeowners.
+posts monthly updates on programs and topics of interest to homeowners.
+We depend on members to update their emails for this purpose.
 NFHA

 invites speakers to make annual meeting presentations of interest to the